Trung0246/Funch/README.md

     2) Performance
     3) Size
     4) Readability

+  - If a function depends on another functions, try to use Funch.js provided functions if it have...

   - This is my first library.
 There maybe some bad coding practice in the codebase :(